itsjesushx/TheSushiRoles/README.md

 - The game will NOT end if one of these crewmate roles are alive with the last killers: Sheriff, Mayor, Veteran (with charges), Swapper or if a Crewmate Tiebreaker is alive.
 - The Neutral Killers may be killed by a Sheriff.
 - A Neutral Killer cannot target the Mini (excluding Glitch), while it's growing up.
 After that they can kill it or interact with them.
-- The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)
+- The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Recruit results in a task win for the crew.)

 If Impostors and multiple Neutral Killers are in the game, the game continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Each Neutral Killer and Impostor have to kill each other.